 Hesti Wade starts as a jeweller in March 2013, taking responsibility for the lost wax casting side of Altin’s manufacturing processes.

 As our manufacturing capacity increase, it becomes apparent that we would need dedicated staff to help with stock and sales.
-Enters Clara Brits in October 2013, adding her considerable jewellery sales experience to our growing staff complement.
+Enters Clara Brits in October 2013, to be replaced by Nthabiseng Boshiane and Koketso Ndala in 2019, adding their considerable jewellery sales experience to our growing staff complement.

 Jefta Mtoli starts in our workshop in March 2015 and Kgotso Mashigo, joining at the end of 2018, is our most recent addition to the workshop team.